 FBS (Football Bowl Subdivision)

 The FBS is the highest level of collegiate football.
 FBS schools participate in bowl games.
-There is an obscene amount of money in FBS football, so much so that the highest paid FBS coaches make $7 million annually.
-In 2014, Forbes valued the University of Texas football team at $131 million.
+There is an obscene amount of money in FBS football, so much so that the highest paid FBS coaches make over $7 million annually.
+In 2019, Forbes valued the Texas A&M football team at $147 million.